 I’m often asked about my trip planning process.
 Where to go, what to do, and how exactly to fit everything into a cohesive itinerary that, well, makes sense.

 Planning a road trip can be hard.
 But, with the right tools and resources, it doesn’t have to be.
-I’ve already put together a list of my most trusted travel booking resources (you can find those HERE), but now I want to talk about one of my favorite road trip planning tools: Google Maps.
+I’ve already put together a list of my most trusted travel booking resources, and the best apps for road trips, but now I want to talk about one of my favorite road trip planning tools: Google Maps.

 Google Maps is like a trip planning goldmine, and it’s always my very first step in organizing my itinerary whenever I take a trip.